 Wisconsin school ends cheerleading awards for body parts

-KENOSHA, Wis. – A Wisconsin high school is ending cheerleading awards given annually to girls with the largest breasts or buttocks — dubbed "Big Booty" and "Big Boobie" — after district officials received repeated complaints from parents and a former coach.
+KENOSHA, Wis. – A Wisconsin high school is ending cheerleading awards given annually to girls with the largest breasts or buttocks — dubbed "Big Booty" and "Big Boobie" — after the American Civil Liberties Union demanded action following repeated complaints from parents and a former coach to school and district officials.

-Coaches at Tremper High School in the Kenosha Unified School District give out awards each year recognizing the most improved or hardest working cheerleaders, but they have also given what they called gag awards.
-Those awards also included one for "String Bean" — the thinnest team member.
+Coaches at Tremper High School in the Kenosha Unified School District give out awards each year recognizing the most improved or hardest-working cheerleaders.
+In at least the past two years, they have also given what they called gag awards, according to the ACLU of Wisconsin.
+Those awards also included one in 2018 for "String Bean" — the thinnest team member.

-The American Civil Liberties Union of Wisconsin said emails and other documents it obtained during a yearlong investigation showed the awards were handed out for at least five years at a banquet attended by about 100 people, including coaches, family members and friends of students.
+The ACLU, which sent a letter Tuesday demanding that the district discipline staff involved with the awards, said emails and other documents it obtained during a yearlong investigation showed the awards were handed out at a banquet attended by about 100 people, including coaches, family members and friends of students.

+Details about the awards banquet were first reported by the New York Times .

-"I'm disgusted with the cheer coaches and with the Kenosha parents that sat there and said and did nothing," former track coach Patti Hupp told the Kenosha News .
-Hupp emailed Tremper principal Steve Knecht last year to express her concerns after a parent notified her of the awards.
+Among those who complained was former track coach Patti Hupp.
+She emailed Tremper principal Steve Knecht last year to express her concerns after a parent notified her about the awards.

 "I don't think it takes much to see that this is extremely degrading to women," Hupp said in the email to Knecht.

-Note: This story has been corrected to show that the ACLU asserts the so-called gag awards were given in 2017 and 2018, rather than at least the past five years.